dwaite/multipass/draft-waite-multipass-retrieval.md

 {: #fig-usage-flow title="Usage Flow"}

 1. The Verifier requests a presentation of credentials, stating its requirements in terms of appropriate issuers, understood credential formats, and/or the attributes desired within those credentials.

 2. The Holder interacts with the subject to make sure that the subject understands the information requested.
 If the user approved disclosure, the holder constructs the presentation of credentials.

-3. The Holder returns the constructed presentation to the Verifier
+3. The Holder returns the constructed presentation to the verifier

-4. If the verifier does not have appropriate information on the issuer, such as if a cached copy of the metadata has expired or if this issuer is one that the Verifier has not previously interacted with, the Issuer will fetch the metadata from the issuer.
+4. If the verifier does not have appropriate information on the issuer, such as if a cached copy of the metadata has expired or if this issuer is one that the verifier has not previously interacted with, the verifier will fetch the metadata from the issuer.

-5. The Issuer Metadata endpoint returns the current metadata
+5. The Issuer's metadata endpoint returns the current metadata

-6. Using the presentation and issuer metadata, the verifier will verify the cryptographic message and make a determination of whether policy will allow it to trust the contained credentials.
+6. Using the presentation and issuer metadata, the verifier is then able to verify the cryptographic message and make a determination of whether its policy will allow it to trust the presented credentials.

-## Multipass ticket format
+## Multipass Ticket Format

-A multipass ticket is single-use cryptographic package used to form a credential presentation to a verifier.
-It consists of a collection of individually packaged credentials about the resource owner, which may be selectively disclosed to minimally meet the needs of the verifier.
+A multipass ticket is single-use cryptographic package used to form a credential presentation to a verifier from an issuer via a holder.
+It consists of a collection of individually packaged credentials about the subject, which may be selectively disclosed to minimally meet the needs of the verifier and protect the privacy of the subject.

 ~~~~~~~~~~ text/plain
 +------------------------------------------+